 Our network community

 CFN is Canada’s hub for bringing brilliant, talented people and organizations together from academia, care delivery, communities, government, NGOs, advocacy groups, other non-profits and industry to address frailty.
-As Canada’s only national organization dedicated to older Canadians living with frailty, CFN provides a unique opportunity to reach out and make a difference on this vital issues that impacts every Canadian.
+As Canada’s only national organization dedicated to older Canadians living with frailty, CFN provides a unique opportunity to reach out and make a difference on this vital issue that impacts every Canadian.

 Of course, key to all of our activities is the meaningful and appropriate involvement of citizens (patients and their family and friend caregivers, as well as the interested general public) — in research and in policy and program development, from agenda setting and planning to decision making, in implementation, and in review.
 Click here to learn more about how we engage citizens in our activities.